mariaapitonian/BalancedBinarySearchTreeProject/README.md

 Available functions will include insertions and deletions, a create function, an optimized search function, minimum and maximum functions, isLeft and isRight functions.
 Hence, the required features of the project is to create a self-balancing binary search tree that can deal with insertions and deletions while maintaining minimal time complexity.
 Search efficiency will subsequently be tested and compared to arrays and unbalanced BSTs which is the main upose of the prodject.

-1.
-How to install the prodject?
-Install the prodject using URL - https://github.com/mariaapitonian/BalancedBinarySearchTreeProject.git
+1. Install the prodject using URL - https://github.com/mariaapitonian/BalancedBinarySearchTreeProject.git

-2.
-Git includes 3 versions of Product Requirment documets (1.1,1.2,2.1) .c file which includes the whole implimitation
+2. Git includes 3 versions of Product Requirment documets (1.1,1.2,2.1) .c file which includes the whole implimitation

 --------------------------------------------------------------------------------